 If you are a good artist, or even if you aren’t, you can demonstrate the use of color and painting techniques.
 The camera can capture and save your student’s best work.
 It’s an easy and convenient way for them to take home their drawings and paintings without becoming damaged.

 10. Showing Detail

 While not a microscope, the document camera does serve to enlarge objects for inspection.
 This is especially useful when studying insects and the different sections that identify an insect and an arachnid or the Fibonacci spirals in pinecones, shells, compound flower petals and fossils.

 Another activity that requires viewing detail is the magnetic field.
 I put a magnet under a thin paper plate and sprinkle small iron filings on the plate.
 They immediately show the shape of the magnetic field.
 It’s also good for showing how a magnetic compass works.
 Each child gets a turn to move the magnet and watch the filings move or manipulate the focus of the compass.
 It’s a bit time-consuming but it only takes one lesson for the children to remember all the scientific vocabulary.
 I also use this demonstration when teaching the magnetic poles of the Earth.
-Check out this list if you’re still looking for the best document camera for teachers.
+Check out this list if you’re still looking for the document camera.